zju3dv/4K4D/readme.md

 ## Citation

 If you find this code useful for your research, please cite us using the following BibTeX entry.
-If you used our implemenetation of other methods, please also cite them separatedly.
+If you used our implementation of other methods, please also cite them separately.

 ```bibtex
 @article{xu2023easyvolcap,